aws-samples/serverless-test-samples/typescript-test-samples/kinesis-lambda-dynamodb/README.md

 ```

  - `batch`: should be unique identifier that represents batch of test records that should all be processed before test is considered completed.
 Each record in the test batch should have a matching `batch` property value
  - `id`: unique identifier for each individual record.
-Each records should have a unique `id` property value
+Each record should have a unique `id` property value

 The AWS Lambda function processes records by writing them in batches into the DynamoDB table.
 The DynamoDB table item is a JSON object with format: